huggingface/blog/large-language-models.md

 In other words: save time, save money, save hardware resources, save the world!

-If you need a tutorial, the Hugging Face [course](https://huggingface.co/course) will get you started in no time!
+If you need a tutorial, the Hugging Face [course](https://huggingface.co/course) will get you started in no time.

 ### Use Cloud-Based Infrastructure